 - Shannon Airport – west coast (near Limerick)

-- Knock Airport – mid/ north West (but still in Southern Ireland)
+- Knock Airport – mid/ north West (but still in the Republic of Ireland)

 - Belfast Airport – in Northern Ireland